Direct integral: Direct integrals of Hilbert spaces

 Given the local nature of our definition, many definitions applicable to single Hilbert spaces apply to measurable families of Hilbert spaces as well.

 Remark.
-This definition is apparently more restrictive than the one given by von Neumann and discussed in Dixmier's classic treatise on von Neumann algebras.
+This definition is apparently more restrictive than the one given by von Neumann and is discussed in Dixmier's classic treatise on von Neumann algebras.
 In the more general definition, the Hilbert space fibers Hx are allowed to vary from point to point without having a local triviality requirement (local in a measure-theoretic sense).
-One of the main theorems of the von Neumann theory is to show that in fact the more general definition is equivalent to the simpler one given here.
+One of the main theorems of the von Neumann theory is that the more general definition is equivalent to the simpler one given here.

 Note that the direct integral of a measurable family of Hilbert spaces depends only on the measure class of the measure μ; more precisely: